taw00/dashcore-rpm/README.md

     $ # Install the sucker:
     $ rpm -ivh ~/rpmbuild/SRPMS/dashcore-0.12.0.56-7.taw.src.rpm

-That should explode it's source code and patch contents into ~/rpmbuild/SOURCES/ and the build instructions into ~/rpmbuild/SPECS/.
+That should explode source code and patch instruction into ~/rpmbuild/SOURCES/ and the build instructions into ~/rpmbuild/SPECS/.
 Something likes this...